 Customers who don’t have access to the feature, on the other hand, are a good group to upsell to.
 If your new feature is only available on your pro plan, you could use it as encouragement to upgrade.
-Your filter here might be something like ‘Has pro plan is false’.
+Your filter here might be something like ‘Plan is not Pro’.
 It’s important to create a unique message for these customers.
 They’ll want to know why they need your feature, and not just the specific details about how to use it.

 Customers who have requested the feature are the perfect group to send a beta feature announcement to.
 If you have tagged these customers correctly, you can filter for ‘Tag is Calendar Feature Request’, for example.

 Customers who take a specific action that’s related to your new feature will want to know about it.
 For example, if your new feature is an annotation tool, it makes sense to announce it in context, right after your customer takes a screenshot.
 You could create an event called ‘Screenshot taken’, and trigger your message using that event.